jofrevalles/JuliaFractals.jl/README.md

 cmap = :algae
 f = visualize(img, :makie; cmap=cmap)
 ```
-This example generates a Julia set fractal with the angle coloring method and visualizes it using the Makie backend.
+This example generates a Julia set fractal with the smooth method and visualizes it using the Makie backend.

 ## References